gloryknight/cyan_audit/doc/cyanaudit.md

 value of the affected row, and more.

 One of the handiest features, however, is the ability to "undo" a transaction.
-A simple function call will issue SQL statements to reverse every data modification logged for the given transaction ID.
+A simple function call will issue the inverse SQL statements of those originally executed in the given transaction ID.

 Does that sound interesting?
 Good, let's get started.